tcoxon/lead/README.md

 details on your usage page, just set it to `null` (not quoted) and it will not be sent to the browser.

-### Serving
+### Deploying

-There are two ways to start serving pages.
+There are several ways to start serving pages.
 For local development, it is most convenient to run the lead.py script directly:

 ```bash